 View attachment 383313

-I ran out of time to edit, but I wanted to add this because I know how things gets misinterpreted online -I agree with some parts of that thread but look at the language - it is wrong to want to "beat" someone during sex.
+I agree with some parts of that thread but look at the language - it is wrong to want to "beat" someone during sex.
 "Beat" implies actual violence and harm.
 "Corporatised feminist anxiety" ... what?
 Reads to me like someone trying to defend violence and power imbalance in sexual relationships who doesn't want be associated with the fallout around AH.

 I really don't see the issue with being absolutist in the view that sexual battery is wrong.
 I'm sure that holding firm in that view doesn't mean consenting partners can't explore dominance etc. in their sexual relationship.
 But a blanket view that its fine to hurt someone if they say OK is beyond fucked up.